Metlapilcoatlus nummifer: Geographic range

 Found in eastern Mexico from San Luis Potosí southeastward on the Atlantic versant and lowlands.
 Found in various types of forest, including cloud forest and rain forest at 40–1,600 m altitude.
 The type originally lacked locality information, but apparently "Mexico" was filled in some time later.
 A restriction to Teapa, Tabasco, Mexico, was proposed by Burger (1950).
 Metlapilcoatlus mexicanus and Metlapilcoatlus occiduus were both formerly considered subspecies.

 Conservation status

-This species is classified as Least Concern (LC) on the IUCN Red List of Threatened Species (v3.1, 2001).
-Species are listed as such due to their wide distribution, presumed large population, or because it is unlikely to be declining fast enough to qualify for listing in a more threatened category.
-The population trend is stable.
-Year assessed: 2007.
+This species was classified as Least Concern (LC) when last assessed by the IUCN Red List of Threatened Species in March of 2007, though this assessment is annotated as "needs updating" by the organization.
+The species is currently classified as threatened by the government of Mexico.